ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 Costs and Drawbacks
 -------------------

-We expect the implementation and maintenance costs of ``UnorderedExtraCommas`` has medium difficulty.
+We expect the implementation and maintenance costs of ``UnorderedExtraCommas`` to have medium difficulty.

 Second, all tooling which parses Haskell code will need to be updated to be compatible with the extended syntax.